IrishCentral brings you the low down on the top 100 most common Irish surnames with a little explanation of where these names come from.

-(Mac) Nally - Mac Anally Mac an Fhailghih (failgheach, poor man).
+(Mac) Nally - Mac Anally, Mac an Fhailghih (failgheach, poor man).
 Without the prefix Mac this name now is found mainly in Mayo and Roscommon; with the Mac it belongs to Oriel.
-Woulfe says that the Mayo Nallys are of Norman or Welsh oigin and acquired a Gaelic name.
+Patrick Woulfe says that the Mayo Nallys are of Norman or Welsh oigin and acquired a Gaelic name.
 This is unlikely in the case of the MacNallys of Ulster as there they are often called Mac Con Ulaidh (son of the hound of Ulidia, i.e. eastern Ulster).
-In the ‘census ‘ of 1659 it appears as MacAnully, MacEnolly, MacNally, and Knally, all in Oriel or in counties adjacent thereto.
+In the census of 1659 it appears as MacAnully, MacEnolly, MacNally, and Knally, all in Oriel (the anicent kingdom that occupied portions of Leinster and Ulster) or in counties adjacent.

 Prendergast - de Priondragás.
 One of the powerful families which came to Ireland at the time of the Anglo-Norman invasion.
 They are still found mainly in the places of their original settlement.
 Some of those in Mayo assumed the name FitzMaurice.

 (O) Rafferty - Ó Raithbheartaigh, mod. Ó Raifeartaigh.
-Though etymologically this (from rath bheartach, prosperity wielder) is distinct from Ó Robhartaigh (from robharta, full tide) anglicized O’Roarty, these two names have been treated as one, at least since the fifteenth century.
-As co-arbs of St. Columcille on Tory Island Roarty is now mainly Co.
+Though etymologically this (from rath bheartach, prosperity wielder) is distinct from Ó Robhartaigh (from robharta, full tide) anglicized as O’Roarty, these two names have been treated as one, at least since the fifteenth century.
+As coarbs (officers of the late medieval church in Ireland) of St. Columcille on Tory Island.
+Roarty is now mainly Co.
 Donegal while Rafferty is of Co.
 Tyrone and Co.
 Lough.

-(O) Regan - Ó Riagain. Ó Réagainis used in county Waterford.
+(O) Regan - Ó Riagain. Ó Réagain is used in county Waterford.
 There are three septs with this name.
-That shown as of Leix was in the early times one of the ‘Tribes of Tara’.
+That of Leix was in the early times one of the ‘Tribes of Tara’.
 The eponymous ancestors of the Thomond sept were akin to Brian Boru.
 The third was akin to the MacCarthys.

-(O) Riordan - Rearden Ó Riordáin.
-This numerous sept belongs exclusively to Minster, he earlier form of Ó Rioghbhardáin reveals its derivation from riogh bhard, royal bard.
+(O) Riordan - Rearden, Ó Riordáin.
+This numerous sept belongs exclusively to Munster, The earlier form of Ó Rioghbhardáin derives from "riogh bhard," "royal bard."

 (O) Rooney - Ó Ruanaidh.
 Originating in Co.
-Down, where Ballyroney locates them, this name is now numerous in all the provinces except Munster.
-In West Ulster and north Connacht Rooney is often an abbreviation of Mulrooney.
+Down, where the town of Ballyroney locates them, this name is now numerous in all the provinces except Munster.
+In west Ulster and north Connacht Rooney is often an abbreviation of Mulrooney.

-(O) Shea - Shee Ó Séaghdha; mod. Ó Sé (séaghdha, hawklike, secondary meaning stately).
-Primarily a Kerry sept, but (as in Shee) it is notable as the only Gaelic-Irish name among “the Tribes of Kilkenny’ to which county and Co.
-Tipperary a branch of the sept migrated in the thirteenth century.
+(O) Shea - Shee, Ó Séaghdha; mod. Ó Sé (séaghdha, hawklike.
+Secondary meaning: stately).
+Primarily a Kerry sept, but (as in Shee) it is notable as the only Gaelic-Irish name among “the Tribes of Kilkenny," to which, in addiition to Co.
+Tipperary, a branch of the sept migrated in the 13th century.

-(O) Sheehan - Sheahan Ó Síodhacháin.
+(O) Sheehan - Sheahan, Ó Síodhacháin.
 (The obvious derivation from síodhach, peaceful, is not accepted by some Celtic scholars).
-The Dalcassian sept which spread southwards accounts for the majority of Sheehans who are now very numerous in Co.s Cork, Kerry, and Limerick.
+The Dalcassian sept which spread southwards accounts for the majority of Sheehans who are now very numerous in counties Cork, Kerry, and Limerick.
 Formerly also there was an Uí Maine sept of this name which, however, is rarely found in Connacht today.